 Bobby oversees a crew of men picking fruit for wholesale and the “Pick your Own” operation.
 Wife Linda handles the mailing list, web site postings and advertising.
 Sons, Steve and Brad are now working full time on the farm.

 Gary runs the packing house and handles orders for shipping.
 Wife Pam is the bookkeeper and helps her husband during packing season.

 Dave is the chief mechanic and makes sure the farm equipment is in tip-top condition.
 He also takes charge of irrigating the orchards in dry weather.
-David’s children show great interest and work on the farm during the Pick Your Own seasons.
-Angela is now part of the 5th generation working on the farm.
+David’s daughter Angela is now part of the 5th generation working on the farm.

 Uncle Bill’s grandson, Brandon, is also now working on the farm as part of the 5th generation.